GSA/plainlanguage.gov/_guidelines/concise/keep-the-subject-verb-and-object-close-together.md

 sidenav: guidelines
 ---

 The natural word order of an English sentence is subject-verb-object.
-This is how you first learned to write sentences, and it's still the best.
+This is how you first learned to write sentences, and it's still the best way.
 When you put modifiers, phrases, or clauses between two or all three of these essential parts, you make it harder for the user to understand you.

 Consider this long, convoluted sentence: